-- -The ex-ante tracking error of the Index, relative to the Parent Index will be capped at 3% - The weighted-average industry-adjusted ESG score of the Index portfolio will be at least 20% more than the weighted-average industry-adjusted ESG score of the Parent Index portfolio - The maximum weight of an index constituent will be restricted to the lower of (the weight of the security in the Parent Index + 2%) and 10 times the weight of the security in the Parent Index.
-The minimum weight of an index constituent will be restricted to the higher of the (weight of the security in the Parent Index 2%) and 0. - The exposure of the MSCI Factor ESG Target Index to the non-target Barra style factors (factors not included in the calculation of alpha score) will be restricted to +/-0.25 standard deviations relative to the Parent Index - The sector weights of the MSCI Factor ESG Target Index will not deviate more than \pm 15% from the sector weights of the Parent Index.
+-The ex-ante tracking error of the Index, relative to the Parent Index will be capped at 3% - The weighted-average industry-adjusted ESG score of the Index portfolio will be at least 20% more than the weighted-average industry-adjusted ESG score of the Parent Index portfolio

+- The maximum weight of an index constituent will be restricted to the lower of (the weight of the security in the Parent Index + 2%) and 10 times the weight of the security in the Parent Index.
+The minimum weight of an index constituent will be restricted to the higher of the (weight of the security in the Parent Index - 2%) and 0.

+- The exposure of the MSCI Factor ESG Target Index to the non-target Barra style factors (factors not included in the calculation of alpha score) will be restricted to +/-0.25 standard deviations relative to the Parent Index

+- The sector weights of the MSCI Factor ESG Target Index will not deviate more than +/- 5% from the sector weights of the Parent Index.

-u For countries with weight greater than 2.5% in the Parent Index, the weight in the MSCI Factor ESG Target Index will not deviate more than +/-5% from the country weight in the Parent Index.
+- For countries with weight greater than 2.5% in the Parent Index, the weight in the MSCI Factor ESG Target Index will not deviate more than +/-5% from the country weight in the Parent Index.

-u For countries with weight less than 2.5% in the Parent Index, the weight in the MSCI Factor ESG Target Index will be capped at 3 times their weight in the Parent Index.
+- For countries with weight less than 2.5% in the Parent Index, the weight in the MSCI such as investment objectives and risk tolerance.